 Happy President’s Day everyone!
 Who’s your favorite President?
 Who are you going to vote for?
 Just kidding, there will be no talk of politics, as important as they are, in this happy blogging craft corner.
-Today I have a lovely guest blogger, Cat from Southern California!
+Today I have a lovely new contributor, Cat from Southern California!
 I love how eloquent Cat is on her Instagram, somehow making everyday home/mom life seem like a meditative haiku.
 Here’s Cat!

 Buttermilk Pancakes, With Love